JanKubesIsBest/Crypto-Search-Flutter-Case-Study/COMMENTS.md

     - This is quite fun way of visualizing this, and it looks like a battle between profit and loss

 ### Database 📈
-- MySQL
+- **SQLite**
     - Stores data locally

 #### CryptoCoin vs FullCryptoCoin
 FullCryptoCoin extends CryptoCoin, for the purpose of getting more data.

-Basically, CryptoCoin is used when getting lists, FullCryptoCoin is used on the CoinPage.
+Basically, **CryptoCoin is used when getting lists, FullCryptoCoin is used on the CoinPage**.
 FullCryptoCoin is then stored in the database.

 # What I have learned 🚀
 I have learned a lot of things...